|Emerging artists of Vocal Productions New York City|

 As the scolding Dr. Bartolo we heard newcomer Keith Milkie who overcame youthful good looks by means of his resonant low voice and fine acting to convince us in the role.
 We have heard handsome young basses and bass-baritones accomplish this feat with appropriate makeup and costuming completing the illusion.
 We will be alert to this when we attend the performance!

-Another singer we have been following is baritone Lawson Anderson who performed Prince Igor's aria from the Borodin opera of the same name.
+Another singer we have been following is bass-baritone Lawson Anderson who performed Prince Igor's aria from the Borodin opera of the same name.
 He performed it with such passionate intensity and such fluent Russian that we were absolutely riveted.
 The texture of his voice is perfectly suited to this aria and we would very much like to hear him perform the opera someday.
 We heard it three years ago at the Met with Ildar Abdrazakov in a reconstructed version.

 Perhaps it was because we had a moment of silence in memory of our beloved Dmitri Hvorostovsky or maybe Mr. Anderson was just that good --but perhaps he will fill those sadly empty shoes.